shan825/blackswan_safetycrew/README.md

 Change Log
 ----------
-9-27-2022: Added Visualizations folder and an Examples subfolder to store visualizations
+9-27-2022: Added visualizations folder and an examples subfolder to store visualizations and associated code

-09-20-2022: Updated data generation file listed in Data section, added dataset variable ranges
+9-20-2022: Updated data generation file listed in Data section, added dataset variable ranges

-09-19-2022: Added Script for Visualization Creation Utilizing 800 Cases with 100% Accuracy for Some Testing Sets
+9-19-2022: Added Script for Visualization Creation Utilizing 800 Cases with 100% Accuracy for Some Testing Sets

-09-15-2022: Added model_results/ folder for storing "800 cases with 1 holdout" program results.
+9-15-2022: Added model_results/ folder for storing "800 cases with 1 holdout" program results.

-09-13-2022: Added models/ folder for storing trained PyTorch models for quick load and runs.
+9-13-2022: Added models/ folder for storing trained PyTorch models for quick load and runs.

-09-12-2022: Multiple updates to the readme file.
+9-12-2022: Multiple updates to the readme file.

-09-12-2022: Committed another iteration of a multi-class classification TensorFlow model.
+9-12-2022: Committed another iteration of a multi-class classification TensorFlow model.

-09-06-2022: Committed Sprint22TestCode.py.
+9-06-2022: Committed Sprint22TestCode.py.
 Used previous team's code with our dataset and produced similar accuracy results.

-08-30-2022: The Github has been set up and the team is at work currently deciding how to tackle this problem, and the best methods and packages to use.
+8-30-2022: The Github has been set up and the team is at work currently deciding how to tackle this problem, and the best methods and packages to use.